junxit/us-congress-bills-113/metadata.md

 - 2013-04-16 — Placed on the Union Calendar, Calendar No. 26.
 - 2013-04-16 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 113-40.
 - 2013-04-16 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 113-40.
+- 2013-04-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.